 Is your website making a great first impression?

-If your website is on Wordpress, SquareSpace, or another similar content management system (CMS), most virtual assistants could make basic content updates that don't involve coding or designing.
+If your website is on WordPress, SquareSpace, or a similar content management system (CMS), most virtual assistants could make basic content updates that don't involve coding or designing.

 Some ways a VA can help you keep your website content fresh include: